 Know What You Want to OWN What You Want!

 Example 1: Say your “want” is to grow your business to sell your business.
 If you work on the business all day long and don’t hire help, then your “what you want” is not being supported by your actions.
 (FACT: People don’t want to buy companies that are codependent on a leader, they want companies with great marketing potential and set systems that can be handed over.)
 Saying you can’t afford assistance to help with things like order taking, calls, systems development or marketing management is like saying you can’t afford to really get what you want.

 NOTE: Self-diagnosing unhealthy behavior can be ugly, but sometimes ugly has to happen and be broken down to get to breakthroughs.

 Example 2: Let’s say your want is to attract ideal clients (not a bunch of people you don’t like or want to work with).
 By being clear on what you want, you can make sure your website clearly communicates who you are, what you do and whom you serve (IDEALLY whom you serve) so un-ideal clients don’t even enter the sales funnel.
 Don’t waste time marketing to people who are not ideal clients.
 Put your time and energy towards people who will matter.

 Take a break from the computer and ask yourself what you really want.

 I know what I want.
 I want to help organizations who are ready to invest in their success.
-I have systems that help pre-qualify ideal clients.
-(See this pre-client questionaire to see how we spell it out so we don’t sell out).
+My team and I have systems that help pre-qualify ideal clients.
+We often turn down business because it’s not the right kind of business.

 I have no desire to sell WMT, I love being in love with the people I work with and I want the people I partner with to have a healthy life/work balance.
 We CAN have a great personal life and a professional work day that involves working with great people.

-Success starts with knowing what you want.
-When you have that clear, then web marketing can have your back to get to you where you want to go.
+Success starts with knowing what you want, then you can own it.
+When you have that clear, then web marketing can have your back to get to you where you want to go. 🙂